wp-plugins/html-editor-syntax-highlighter/readme.txt

 == Changelog ==

 = 1.6.7 =
-* Added <p> tag button, it's visible only when the visual editor is disabled
+* Added paragraph tag button, it's visible only when the visual editor is disabled
 * Added minimum editor window height for the full-height mode

 = 1.6.6 =